Emulator Issues #1740

 Thanks for trying to help on this. ^

-#6 Updated by rodiabloalmeida about 10 years ago
+#6 Updated by rodiabloalmeida over 10 years ago

 Of course it has to be with an analog stick.
 What I've been trying to say is that